Guide to Utah employee benefits and HR rules

 Hiring practices

-While federal law already makes it illegal to discriminate on the basis of protected classes, Utah further prohibits discimination in the hiring process for AIDs or HIV history, arrest records, and breastfeeding and related conditions.
+While federal law already makes it illegal to discriminate on the basis of protected classes, Utah further prohibits discrimination in the hiring process for AIDs or HIV history, criminal records, and breastfeeding and related conditions.
 These additional protections apply to all organizations with 15 or more employees.

-Utah requires background checks on any employee who is working as a non-licensed school personnel, school contract employees, volunteers, and charter school board members.
-Outside of education, anyone who is working with children or vulnerable adults, managers for package agencies, and certain public transportation employees also require background checks.
+Utah requires background checks on any employee who works as a non-licensed school personnel, school contract employees, volunteers, and charter school board members.
+Outside of education, anyone who is working with children or vulnerable adults, as a manager for a package agency, or works in a specific public transportation role is also required to complete a background check.

 Social media protection